Overview

 | Raj | ₹2,000 | 25 | 56 | ₹76 lakh |

-One important caveat: do not invest money you will need for fees or emergencies.
-Your emergency fund (Step 4) and semester fee reserves are not investable — they must be in a savings account or liquid fund.
-Only invest what you can genuinely leave untouched for 5+ years.
+One caveat worth repeating: don't invest money you'll need for fees or emergencies.
+Your emergency fund and semester fee reserve from Step 4 belong in a savings account or liquid fund, not the market.
+Only invest what you can leave untouched for five years or more.

 Key Terms

-GPA (Grade Point Average) — A standardised measure of academic performance on a numeric scale, typically 0–10 (CGPA) in India or 0–4.0 in the US system.
-Many scholarships and job applications have minimum GPA requirements.
+- GPA (Grade Point Average): A standardised measure of academic performance, typically 0-10 (CGPA) in India or 0-4.0 in the US system.
+Many scholarships and job applications set minimum GPA requirements.
 Use the GPA Calculator to track yours.

-SIP (Systematic Investment Plan) — A method of investing a fixed amount in a mutual fund at regular intervals (typically monthly), allowing investors to benefit from rupee cost averaging over time.
+- SIP (Systematic Investment Plan): A method of investing a fixed amount in a mutual fund at regular intervals, usually monthly, that lets investors benefit from rupee cost averaging over time.

-Compound Interest — Interest calculated on both the original principal and the accumulated interest from previous periods.
-The primary mechanism behind long-term wealth building in equity investments.
+- Compound Interest: Interest calculated on both the original principal and the accumulated interest from previous periods.
+The main mechanism behind long-term wealth building in equity investments.

-EMI (Equated Monthly Instalment) — A fixed monthly payment made to a lender comprising both principal repayment and interest, calculated so that the loan is fully repaid by the end of the tenure.
+- EMI (Equated Monthly Instalment): A fixed monthly payment to a lender covering both principal and interest, sized so the loan is fully repaid by the end of the tenure.